-- 1. Your community will estimate Market Value by using the tax assessment value of your structure (excluding the land), plus about 15% to 20%.
-If you disagree with this estimate, you may hire a State licensed appraiser and submit a market value appraisal. - 2.
-You must obtain and submit to your Building Official a detailed and complete cost estimate for the addition, remodeling, reconstruction or for the repair of all damage incurred by your building, prepared and signed by a licensed general contractor.
-Your community may require the contractor to sign an affidavit indicating that the cost estimate submitted includes repairs of all damage or all improvements to your building, not just structural work.
+- Your community may estimate Market Value by using the tax assessment value of your building (excluding the land and accessory structures), plus about 15% to 20%.
+If you disagree with this estimate, you may hire a State licensed real estate appraiser and submit documentation of the actual case value (replacement cost less depreciation) or a market value appraisal of the building. - 2.
+You must obtain and submit to your Building Official a detailed and complete cost estimate for the addition, remodeling, reconstruction, and/or repair of all damage incurred by your building.
+The cost for construction must be prepared and signed by a licensed general contractor.
+Your community may require the contractor to sign an affidavit indicating that the cost submitted includes repairs of all damage or all improvements to your building, not just structural work.
 See below for a list of items that must be included.

-Your community will evaluate the cost of improvements or cost of repairs repairs and determine if they are fair and reasonable.
+Your community will evaluate the cost of improvements or cost of repairs and determine if they are fair and reasonable.
 For repair of storm or flood damage, pre-storm prices and rates will be used.
-The cost of improvements or repairs does not include items not considered a permanent part of the
+The cost of improvements or repairs does not include items not considered a permanent part of the building (i.e., plans, surveys, sidewalks, pools, screens, sheds, gazebos, fences, etc.).

-- structure (i.e., plans, surveys, sidewalks, pools, screens, sheds, gazebos, fences, etc.). - 3.
-If your building is determined to have incurred "substantial damage" or is proposed to be "substantially improved," then an Elevation Certificate must be submitted to your community to determine the elevations of the existing buildings.
+- 3. If your community determines your damaged building incurred "substantial damage" or is proposed to be "substantially improved," then an Elevation Certificate must be submitted to your community to determine the elevations of the existing buildings.
+Elevation Certificates must be prepared by licensed professional surveyor.
 Garages and carports are not considered to be the "lowest floor." - 4.
 If the existing floor is below the base flood elevation, the building must be elevated to or above that level plus one foot (or higher, if required by your community).
 Likewise, all electrical and mechanical equipment (heating and cooling, etc.), bathrooms and laundry rooms must be elevated to or above that level.
-Only parking, building access and limited, incidental storage is allowed below the flood level, but only if the walls enclosing those areas comply with FBC requirements.
-If engineering analyses indicate dry floodproofing is feasible, nonresidential buildings may be dry floodproofed instead of being elevated.
+Only parking, building access and limited, incidental storage is allowed below the elevated building, but only if the walls enclosing those areas comply with FBC requirements, including flood openings.
+If engineering analyses indicate dry floodproofing is feasible, non-residential buildings may be dry floodproofed instead of being elevated.

-If the building conforms to all of the FBC requirements for the flood zone in which it is located, repairs and improvements may be performed provided they maintain conformance with the floodplain management requirements.
-This means if the lowest floor, electrical and mechanical, equipment, laundry and bathroom are already above the required elevation, if the type of foundation is permitted in the flood zone, if any enclosures below the elevated building comply, and if all other aspects of the building conform to the FBC requirements, no additional flood-related requirements are imposed.
+If the building is found to conform to all of the FBC requirements for the flood zone in which it is located, repairs and improvements may be performed provided they maintain conformance with the floodplain management requirements.
+This means if the lowest floor, electrical and mechanical equipment, laundry, and bathroom are already above the required elevation; if the type of foundation is permitted in the flood zone; if enclosures below the elevated building comply; and if all other aspects of the building conform to the FBC requirements, no additional FBC-flood related requirements may be imposed.

 - 5. Building plans must be prepared to show how the building is to be elevated and brought into compliance with all flood-related requirements.
-If located in Zone V (Coastal High Hazard Area) or Coastal A Zone (if designated), or if the building is to be dry floodproofed, the plans must be prepared and certified by a registered professional engineer or architect.
-Certificates for this purpose are available from the Building Official. - 6.
+If located in Zone V (Coastal High Hazard Area) or seaward of a line delineating Limit of Moderate Wave Height LiMWA or Coastal A Zone (if designated), or if the building is to be dry floodproofed, the plans must be prepared and certified by a registered professional engineer or architect.
+Blank certificates for this purpose are available from the Building Official. - 6.
 Following a Presidential disaster declaration, the Small Business Administration may make loans available for both home and business owners for purposes of bringing buildings into compliance.
-Proof that your community determined "substantial damage" is required.
+Proof that your community determined the building incurred "substantial damage" is required.

-ITEMS TO BE INCLUDED FOR DETERMINATION OF SUBSTANTIAL DAMAGE/IMPROVEMENT
+BUILDING REPAIRS OR IMPROVEMENTS SUBJECT TO DETERMINATION OF SUBSTANTIAL DAMAGE/IMPROVEMENT